Assistant Professor · RTA School of Media (The Creative School) · Toronto Metropolitan University

 2024

-Concordia Council on Student Life's Outstanding Contribution Award'
+Concordia Council on Student Life Outstanding Contribution Award

 2023

-Faculty of Arts & Sciences Dean's Award for Excellence in Service to Faculty
+Faculty of Arts & Science Dean's Award for Excellence in Service to Faculty

-Awarded by Faculty of Arts & Sciecnes in recognition of exceptional service and contribution to journalism faculty.
+Awarded by Concordia's Faculty of Arts and Science in recognition of exceptional service and contribution to the journalism faculty.

 Academic work